View large image | More photos

-"It's a unique golf course in that it appeals to all players," McCall said.
+"It's a unique golf course in that it appeals to all players," Martin said.
 "With the tee selections, it caters to players of all abilities and will give them the chance to have a good, challenging round of golf.
 We definitely have a lot of repeat players and with the three nines, they get the chance to get a look at different combinations in their round."

 Bill Bowman is a Las Vegas-based writer who has nearly 40 years in the sports-writing business.
 He's spent the past 15-plus years covering the golf scene in Vegas and has teed it up for magazine profiles with celebrities including comedian Bill Engvall, actor Jeffrey Donovan (USA's Burn Notice), ESPN personality Colin Cowherd, NASCAR's Kurt Busch, Collective Soul's Ed Roland, the Baltimore Ravens' Jonathan Ogden and many others.